 - Windows desktop technologies, including .NET, ActiveX, Delphi, Java, Telerik, and Microsoft Office apps

 - Mobile testing on Android and iOS

 That being said, it is considered more suitable for web-based applications.

 Market Share and Popularity

 A data-driven market research company, Enlyft, whose data for Ranorex usage (goes back as far as 3 years and 10 months), has found that Ranorex is being used by 1,928 companies worldwide.
-Moreover, it is often being used by companies with 50-200 employees, and which generates around 10M-50M dollars in terms of revenue.
+Moreover, it’s often getting used by companies with 50-200 employees, and which generates around 10M-50M dollars in terms of revenue.

-Compared to other popular test automation tools on G2 Crowd, a review platform, Ranorex outperforms in 4 out of 7 categories: ease of use, quality of support, ease of doing business with, and product direction.
+Compared to other popular test automation tools on G2 Crowd, a review platform, Ranorex outperforms in 4 out of seven categories: simple use, quality of support, simple doing business with, and product direction.